 God gives it to us straight, does He not?
 He does not sugarcoat the situation at all.
 He tells us plainly that it is going to be terrifying.
 I mean, when He says that He is going to make a full end of the nations where He has scattered us—that is scary.
 It portends a horrifying amount of death and devastation all around us.
 God is not going to trick us into thinking that things are going to be hunky-dory, that we are just going to skate on through without a scrape or two—talking to Jacob, not necessarily to the church of God.
 But, we are part of Israel, and we are part of Jacob.
 We have to think.
 We have to be prepared for these times that are coming.
 The picture that God paints here is that after God's work is finished, after He is done making a full end of all these nations where He has scattered His people, nothing will remain the same.

 Talk about a new world order!
 Everything is going to be turned upside down.
 Earth's population will be drastically reduced.
 Certain nations will no longer even exist, except for maybe a certain small remnant of them.
 Many areas of the earth will have been demolished, ruined, polluted, and for who knows how long it will last.

 All of this occurs because of the world's sins, and its opposition to God.
 He let the nations have their big war, and it falls on Israel the hardest.
-And then, comes God's wrath for all that they have done do His people, His earth.
+Then, comes God's wrath for all that they have done to His people, His earth.
 And He settles the score.

 But God says very plainly, do not fear, nor be dismayed.
 Those are strong words.
 There does not seem to be any caveats there.
 Do not be afraid.